Autofocus: Focus motors

 Modern autofocus is done through one of two mechanisms; either a motor in the camera body and gears in the lens ("screw drive") or through electronic transmission of the drive instruction through contacts in the mount plate to a motor in the lens.
 Lens-based motors can be of a number of different types, but are often ultrasonic motors or stepper motors.

 Magnets are often used in electromagnetic motors, such as Voice coil motors (VCMs) and Stepper motor, which move the lens elements to achieve precise focusing.
 The magnetic field interacts with coils to produce motion for adjusting the lens position quickly and accurately based on focus requirements.
 Magnets are ideal for this purpose because they enable smooth and rapid adjustments without direct physical contact, enhancing durability and response time.

 Some camera bodies, including all Canon EOS bodies and the more budget-oriented among Nikon's DX models, do not include an autofocus motor and therefore cannot autofocus with lenses that lack an inbuilt motor.
 Some lenses, such as Pentax' DA* designated models, although normally using an inbuilt motor, can fall back to screwdrive operation when the camera body does not support the necessary contact pins.

+Manual focus override

+In photography, manual focus override, also known as full-time manual focus, allows manual intervention in the autofocus acquisition process simply by turning the focus ring on a photographic lens.
+There are a number of technologies used to implement this feature.
+Pentax uses the trademark Quick Shift to refer to its implementations of manual focus override.